katyaslepoy/MapMG/README.md

 ## sphinx
 contains the Sphinx documentation and html files.
 Main.html will open the index page of the site.
 It has links to the html versions of the readme and spec files.
+## supplieddocs
+contains the orignial request and files provided by the hiring team

 ## other files
 Sqlite database example from running test cases